Visiting Artists and Critics Program

 This Panel discussion features three artists in the upcoming show in the Katherin .
 Nash Gallery, Land, Body, Industry, curated by Teréz Iacovino.
 Leslie Grant, Alexa Horochowski, and Rini Yun Keagy respectively use photography, sculpture, and film to investigate the body’s collective and individual relationships to industrial histories, labor, and landscape.

-Artist Lecture, Thursday, February 22nd, 7pm (link to event details)
+Artist Talk, Thursday, February 22nd, 7pm (link to event details)

 In conjunction with the exhibition the Politics of Weeds.

-Artist Lecture, Tuesday, March 20th, 7pm (link to event details)
+Artist Talk, Tuesday, March 20th, 7pm (link to event details)

 Jeffrey Dell utilizes traditional printmaking materials in an unconventional manner.
 His work responds to and elicits desire and impulse in a playful, illusionary space.
 Bohemian press is running a workshop with Jeffrey, learning his tricks in screen printing methods and materials by assisting Jeffrey in printing an edition of six layer screen prints on yupo paper.